-In its infancy, the model has seen three representative stages of ICOs based on the relative weight of the characteristic attached to the smart contract.
-The first ICO stage is the altcoin stage, in which the Bitcoin success triggered the issuance of mostly currency-like crypto-currencies with partial modifications of the Bitcoin Blockchain.
-This is the case with LTC (Litecoin) and BCH (Bitcoin Cash), with a focus on the speed of transaction, or DASH and XMR (Monero), with a focus on privacy.
-These crypto-assets are merely cryptocurrencies, as their sole logic and use is as a means of payment.
-Looking at the evolution of the market capitalization of altcoins and other crypto-assets, it is safe to say that the hype surrounding this first stage is past us.
-In 2013, Bitcoin accounted for 95% of the total market capitalization.
-Today, the four most representative crypto-currencies (Bitcoin, Bitcoin Cash, Litecoin, and Ripple) account for less than 50% of the market.
-The second wave of ICOs came from companies building infrastructure services around the Blockchain ecosystem, attaching utility rights to the tokens issued.
+Both initial and seasoned offerings of crypto-assets fall under the umbrella of investment crowdfunding.
+The crowdfunding ICO model has been quite successful so far and has gone through three stages in what concerns the characteristics of the smart contract.
+The first stage is the altcoin8 stage and ICOs issued mostly crypto currencies with partial modifications of the Bitcoin Blockchain.
+Currently the first stage is decreasing in importance and in what concerns currencies the focus now is mostly on stable coins.
+The second stage of ICOs came from companies building infrastructure services around the Blockchain ecosystem, attaching utility rights to the tokens issued.
 These rights range from governance and voting rights to identity or payment platforms.
 Among them, Ethereum stands as the most notable example by building a DLT capable of launching standardized smart contracts in a fairly easy manner.
-One of these contracts is the ERC20 (Vogelsteller and Buterin, 2017), capable of issuing new tokens.
-The emergence of easy to develop smart contracts opened the door for the third and current stage, where the existing IT infrastructure and market legitimacy allows startups not directly involved with DLTs to consider issuing crypto-securities as an alternative to traditional securities issuance.
-The evolution of the weights of infrastructure ICOs highlights the emergence of this third stage.
-The weight of infrastructure ICOs reduced from 46% in 2016 to 34% in 2017.
+One of these contracts is the ERC20 (Vogelsteller & Buterin, 2017), capable of issuing new tokens.
+The emergence of easy to develop smart contracts9 opened the door for the third and current stage, where the existing IT infrastructure and market legitimacy allows startups not directly involved with DLTs to consider issuing crypto-securities as an alternative to traditional securities issuance.
 Currently, the second and third stages are expected to run in parallel because there are many infrastructure services still needed to fulfill the second stage of ICOs and competition is likely to appear, even for existing services (e.g., Stellar and NEM look to compete with Ethereum's dominance as crowdfunding platforms).